Dash (boutique)

 Dash was a boutique clothing and accessory chain founded in 2006 by sisters Kim Kardashian, Kourtney Kardashian, and Khloé Kardashian.
-The boutique had three locations; Los Angeles, New York City, and Miami.
+The boutique had three locations; West Hollywood, New York City, and Miami.
 In December 2016, the New York City location was closed.
-In April 2018, the two remaining locations closed, and the company became defunct after 11 years of operation.
+In April 2018, the two remaining locations closed, and the company shut down after 11 years of operation.